 Public Education Committee: The Public Education Committee is charged with supporting AAPP's consumer advocacy partnerships.
 Current ongoing activities include providing education at the NAMI Annual Meeting and providing information and resources for AAPP members to enable involvement in consumer advocacy organizations at the local level.
 (Meets: Virtually Every Other Month, 1 hour, Monthly Commitment: 2 Hours)

-Resident and New Practitioner Committee: The Resident and New Practitioner Committee is responsible for representing and providing service to residents, fellows, new practitioners and residency directors.
-Some of the primary goals of this committee are to increase the visibility of the profession, recruit students into residencies in cooperation with the student committee, increase the number of residencies and provide membership value to residents, fellows, residency directors and new practitioners.
+Resident and New Practitioner Committee: The Resident and New Practitioner Committee is responsible for representing and providing service to residents, fellows, new practitioners and residency directors with the goal to increase the visibility of the profession, recruit students into residencies, and provide membership value to residents, fellows, residency directors and new practitioners.
+Services include development of AAPP's web-based treatment essentials and guidelines tools, What I Wish I Knew columns, and development of educational and networking opportunities.
 (Meets: Virtually 1-hour monthly and in-person at Annual Meeting, Time Commitment: Average of 2-3 hours per month or 25-30 hours approximately over course of the year)

 Student Committee: The Student Committee focuses on recruiting and serving student members of AAPP with the goal of encouraging students to select psychiatric pharmacy as a career.
 The committee is responsible for student activities at the AAPP Annual Meeting, directing students to online psychiatric pharmacy resources, and overseeing AAPP collegiate chapters.
-(Meets: Virtually 1-hour monthly and in-person at Annual Meeting, assists with student track at Annual Meeting as Needed, Time Commitment: Average of 2-3 hours per month or 25-30 hours approximately over course of the year)
+(Meets: Virtually 1-hour monthly and in-person at Annual Meeting, assists with student track at Annual Meeting as needed, Time Commitment: Average of 1-2 hours per month or 15-20 hours approximately over course of the year)

 Substance Use Disorder (SUD) Committee: The Substance Use Disorder Committee is responsible for developing tools and educational resources for pharmacists.
-Additionally, the Committee assists the government affairs committee when information is needed to support comment letters or issue briefs related to regulatory or legislative actions or possible actions.
+Additionally, the Committee assists the Government Affairs Committee when information is needed to support comment letters or issue briefs related to regulatory or legislative actions or possible actions in the area of substance use disorders.
 (Meets: Virtually 1-hour monthly and in-person at Annual Meeting, Time Commitment: Average of 2-3 hours per month or 25-30 hours approximately over course of the year)

 Systematic Literature Review Committee: The Systematic Literature Review Committee will catalogue published psychiatric pharmacy research with patient-level practice outcomes and use that information to support continued research and advocacy.
-(Meets: Virtually 1-hour monthly, Time Commitment: Average of 4 hours per month and 50 hours over course of the year)
+(Meets: Virtually 1-hour monthly as needed, Time Commitment: Average of 4 hours per month and 50 hours over course of the year)

 Theory to Practice Case Editorial Board: The Theory to Practice Case Series Editorial Board is responsible for developing this case based BCPP recertification product.
 Their responsibilities include author/speaker selection and communication, product design, curriculum review, test question review to ensure validity and reliability, and programming implementation and evaluation.
 (Meets: Virtually 3-4 times per year, Time Commitment: Average of 2 hours per month and 25 hours over course of the year, BCPP required).